 "A mad doctor attempts to create atomic supermen."

-On this day in 1997, Breeders sought to impregnate the box office with a blockbuster child.
-The SciFi feature starred Todd Jensen and Samantha Womack, and here's the plot summary as provided by IMDB.com:
+On this day in 1997 (in the U.S.), Breeders (aka Deadly Instincts) sought to impregnate the home video marketplace with a blockbuster child.
+Written and directed by Paul Matthews, the SciFi/Horror starred Todd Jensen, Oliver Tobias, and Samantha Womack.
+Here's the plot summary as provided by IMDB.com:

 "An alien travels to Earth on a meteorite and mates with humans to preserve its species and destroy humanity."